Shoulder Stabilisation

 Book Your Consultation

-If you are experiencing shoulder instability, recurrent dislocations, or limited function, speak to Mr. Vasantha Ramsingh to determine if shoulder stabilisation surgery is right for you.
+If you are experiencing shoulder instability, recurrent dislocations, or limited function, speak to Mr. Vasanthakumar Ramsingh to determine if shoulder stabilisation surgery is right for you.

 Contact us today to schedule your consultation at one of Mr. Ramsingh’s Lincolnshire clinics.